Vortex Strike Eagle 1-8 vs Primary Arms 1-8

 You can’t adjust the MOA on the fly.
 Because a cap is protecting the knob from harm.
 You need to open that cap to adjust MOA & You won’t be needing any tools to adjust this.
 You can do it with your hands.

 But there are some cons to this scope too.
-Such as, you can’t adjust the parallax on this scope.
+Such as you can’t adjust the parallax on this scope.
 Slight distortion past 6x.
 And there is fisheye at 1x magnification.

 Primary Arms 1-8x Rifle Scope

-Primary Arms 1-8x is a direct competitor of the Vortex strike eagle.
+Primary Arms 1-8x is a direct competitor of the Vortex Strike Eagle.

 Constructed from 6063 aluminum.
 The Primary Arms 1-8x is built like a tank.
-This scope also has anodized matte black coating.
+This scope also has an anodized matte black coating.
 So, when it comes to color I can’t be biased in this review.

-The housing is nitrogen purged.
+The housing is nitrogen-purged.
 That gives you the green signal to use this scope even in cold conditions.
-As it is fog proof.
+As it is fogproof.
 The lens cap is pre-installed and you can remove them if you want.
 But why would you?

 A lot of variable magnification scope tends to have 1.25x instead of true 1x.
 But the case here is different.
 This scope has true 1x.